kklash/mnemonikey/README.md

 $ go get -u github.com/kklash/mnemonikey
 ```

+API documentation for the Mnemonikey library is [available on `pkg.go.dev`](https://pkg.go.dev/github.com/kklash/mnemonikey).

 ### Reproducible Builds

 You can compile [reproducible builds](https://reproducible-builds.org/) of the `mnemonikey` CLI tool for all platforms by executing the [`repro-build.sh` script](./repro-build.sh).
-The resulting binaries will be reproducible by anyone using the same `go` compiler version to build the same source code - even when cross-compiling across platforms.
+The resulting binaries will be exactly the same file as those built by anyone else using the same `go` compiler version to build the same source code - even when cross-compiling across platforms.

 Note that these reproducible builds are compiled with [CGO](https://go.dev/blog/cgo) disabled, meaning they will be slightly less performant than a build with CGO enabled would be.
 Mnemonikey is not a performance-critical application, so most users will not notice any difference.
 It is, however, a _security-critical_ application.
 A maliciously built version of `mnemonikey` could expose a user's PGP key, or generate weak keys which an attacker could predict.

 With a small primary codebase and only a couple of dependencies, anyone can quickly audit Mnemonikey's codebase and dependencies for malicious interference or supply chain attacks.
 Once the source code is confirmed to be secure, a reproducibly compiled binary offers the guarantee that, _[as long as the compiler is sound](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf),_ so too is the binary.
-Thus, any user can verify the distributed builds of `mnemonikey` were compiled honestly, using the same source code.
+Thus, any user can verify the distributed builds of `mnemonikey` were compiled honestly, using the same source code, without relying on the integrity of the maintainer of this repository ([me](https://github.com/kklash)).

 ## Background

-Normally, PGP key backups must be done manually by backing up private key export files, but files can be easily lost, corrupted, or deleted accidentally.
+Traditionally, PGP key backups are done manually by backing up private key export files.
+Files can be easily lost, corrupted, or deleted accidentally.
 Whenever new subkeys are added to the master key, the backup must be updated manually.
 This is a risky and error-prone practice, as I have personally discovered several times.

 The [`paperkey`](https://www.jabberwocky.com/software/paperkey/) backup tool is also similarly fragile, as it involves either copying by-hand a large blob of hexadecimal numbers, or printing `paperkey`'s output to paper.
 Copying by-hand risks errors in duplication, and printing risks exposure of your private key material to a printer, which are not known for prioritizing security.
 Many printers run outdated firmware, are wide-open by default on wireless networks, and [may cache plaintext copies of the documents they've printed, in memory or on-disk](https://www.cbsnews.com/news/digital-photocopiers-loaded-with-secrets/).

 Many early users of [Bitcoin](https://bitcoin.org) also learned this lesson in a different context.
-In 2013, [mnemonic recovery phrases were invented to resolve it](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
+In 2013, [mnemonic recovery phrases were standardized to resolve it](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 They eventually became the norm for Bitcoin wallet backups.
+Almost every Bitcoin wallet in popular use today exports keys in the form of a mnemonic recovery phrase.

 |Bitcoin Recovery Phrase|`paperkey` Output|
 |:-:|:-:|